kolypto/learning-and-playground/rust/README.md

     // The `Rc<T>` type keeps track of the number of references to a value to determine
     // whether or not the value is still in use.
 The value is cleaned up when there are 0 references.

-    // Example: a person enters the TV room and turn it on.
+    // Example: a person enters the TV room and turns it on.
 Others come in and join: the TV is still on.
     // When the last person leaves the room, they turn the TV off: it's no longer being used.
     // But if someone turns the TV off while others are still watching, there would be an uproar!! :)

     // ❗ NOTE: `Rc<T>` is only for use in single-threaded scenarios!!
-    // See Chapter 16: using `Rc<T>` in multithreaded systems.
+    // See Chapter 16: using `Arc<T>` in multithreaded systems.

     // Let's implement a value that can be added to two lists: let two = Box::new(2); // a value